-Pacing patients experience lower infection rates due to the reduction in suctioning, elimination of external humidifier and ventilator circuits and the potential removal of the tracheostomy tube.
+- Lower risk of upper airway infections due to reduction in suctioning, elimination of external humidifier and ventilator circuits, and potential removal of tracheostomy tube in some patients where appropriate